 NATIONAL COMMITTEE POSITION

 The long-term outlook for Medicare is improving and spending per beneficiary is projected to continue growing more slowly than general health spending.
-However, Medicare faces a long-term financial challenge due to the large increase in the number of beneficiaries as baby boomers reach age 65 and overall health care inflation.
+However, Medicare faces a long-term financial challenge due to the large increase in the number of beneficiaries as baby boomers reach age 65, skyrocketing prescription drug prices and overall health care inflation.

-The National Committee supports strengthening Medicare’s financing without shifting costs to beneficiaries by requiring Part D drug rebates and allowing the federal government to negotiate prescription drug prices.
+The National Committee supports strengthening Medicare’s financing without shifting costs to beneficiaries by requiring pharmaceutical manufacturers to pay Part D drug rebates to the federal government and allowing Medicare to negotiate prescription drug prices.
 The Congressional Budget Office (CBO) has estimated savings of $121 billion over 10 years if drug manufacturers were required to provide rebates for drugs prescribed for low-income Medicare beneficiaries, as they were required to do before passage of the Medicare Modernization Act.